andreisas-dop/andreisas-dop.github.io/videos/_posts/2023-10-13-the-first-time-you-buy-a-camera.md

-my opinion, that is a slight cheat as it contradicts [the Nyquist--Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem){:target="_blank"}, which (by oversimplifying in order to spare you a lot of maths and stats talk) tells us that you can expect to get about 0.7 of the resolution of your [RAW image](https://en.wikipedia.org/wiki/Raw_image_format){:target="_blank"} in your final [raster](https://en.wikipedia.org/wiki/Raster_graphics){:target="_blank"} from a Bayer filtered sensor.
+my opinion, that is a slight cheat as it contradicts [the Nyquist--Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem){:target="_blank"}, which, while grossly oversimplifying, tells us that you can expect to get about 0.7 of the resolution of your [RAW image](https://en.wikipedia.org/wiki/Raw_image_format){:target="_blank"} in your final [raster](https://en.wikipedia.org/wiki/Raster_graphics){:target="_blank"} from a Bayer-filtered sensor.

 I know some fantastic artists out there who still shoot on a 10-year-old [Sony a7S I](https://www.sony.co.uk/electronics/support/e-mount-body-ilce7-series/ilce-7s){:target="_blank"} with its 12MP sensor due to its portability, superlative low-light